Notes

 And that type of interpretation, according to Joe, was how it was intended to be read from the start: as a guide for personal improvement, how to cope with the chaos and unpredictability of life, the human desire for instant gratification and capacity for self-destruction that’s been part of our OS since the beta version.
 It’s a big cope.
 And to express the inexpressible, our ancestors wisely counted on our ability to comprehend metaphor, symbolism, allegory and so forth, in order to fill in the blanks and impart the sense of wonder and transcendence required.
 It ain’t something you just find in a gilded book.
 It ain’t building a birdhouse or baking a cake, where you just follow the instructions and poof ya got yer thing there.
 It has to have that something you find and feel for yourself and if you’re doing it right you can’t really describe it.
 It’s a journey of spiritual umami.

-So what the hell am I going on about here.
+So it certainly seems like I am going on about something here, and I imagine there oughtta be a point.
 Heaven, nirvana, enlightenment, zen.
 Yer run of the mill LinkedIn gurus have lowered the bar to “flow state” as if we’re blessed by simply being able to achieve uninterrupted concentration for twenty minutes at a time.
 Western religions call it heaven.
 That’s the goal.
 Everything you do here is to arrive there.
 And how do you do it?
 Death but not suicide.
 Ugh.
 Some ticket price, and no reviews online.
 In Joe Campbell’s interpretation, however, heaven, enlightenment, whatever it is, it’s inside you.
 Most important, you don’t put it off until you’re dead, outsourcing your happiness to the afterlife squad.
 You get to live, this time for reals.
 And you already have your ticket, what Joe refers to as “finding your bliss.”

-So, this matter of bliss.
-It doesn’t mean you find a state of bliss, and yer done.
+Now, what does that mean.
+It doesn’t mean sitting under a tree by a brook and emptying your mind.
 It means to find something that brings you deep, replenishing, life-defining happiness, an engine, or a well inside of you.
-Think of an Olympic skater pirouetting into the finale of a medal-winning performance, with that smile on her face, and you’re lookin’ at bliss.
+Think of an Olympic skater pirouetting into the finale of a medal-winning performance, with that smile on her face, and you’re lookin’ at it.
 That person would be pirouetting with that smile if she was in a community rink on a Tuesday night in Hackensack.
-She got her bliss.
+She has her “bliss.”

-None of this means, by the way, that belief in God, or the Bible or Koran or any kind of faith, is bad or wrong or misguided.
-Faith is sustaining.
+None of this means, by the way, that belief in God, or the Bible or Koran or any kind of faith, is wrong or misguided, nor is reading things literally inherently bad.
+Faith is sustaining; how you navigate this world is a personal decision, and you gotta do what you gotta do; so long as ya ain’t got some kind of vendetta or are on some kinda conversion mission, I say, godspeed.
 Our fella Joe himself was a deeply spiritual guy who saw the hand of a creator in everything.
-How you navigate this world is a deeply personal decision, and you gotta do what you gotta do.
-Now more than ever, I’d never judge someone for their beliefs.
-Used to be, maybe I was a little different.
-Now it be, I kinda get it all.
-And let’s say I was wrong about my reading of our fella JC; well, it would hardly be the first time.
-But this is my blog, it’s my journey, and it’s what makes sense for me, so thanks for reading with an open mind.
+I myself wouldn’t go quite that far, I’m a bit less optimistic, although hey it’s entirely possible I’m wrong about everything.
+But this is my blog, my journey, and it’s what makes sense for me, so thanks for reading with an open mind.
 Now back to our regularly scheduled program.

 So.
 I think a lot about that Winston Churchill moment when his advisors put the question to him about cutting the arts to fund the war and his comment was well then what are we fighting for.
 Imagine any leader in America today saying that.

-So, America had the right idea, in theory.
+So, couple hundred years ago America had the right idea, in theory.
 In reality, it excluded just about everybody so it got kind of ridiculous.
 In any event, moot point, all of it; if we ever had a chance at a “good run” as nation and/or culture it’s long over.
 That moment is gone.
 All kinds of moments are gone.
+And yeah, some people might say WWII or whatever, when we were riding high and fighting the good fight, but it was also an era during which if you weren’t a white guy, you were quite likely to be treated like a droid in the Star Wars cantina, at best.
+And at worst, much worse.

 The sad thing is that we don’t have to look far at all, it’s in each of us, but most people don’t find it.
-And it ain’t their fault ya know.
+And it ain’t really their fault ya know.
 It’s hardly a fair fight.
-It’s almost impossible to find your inner bliss, when from a young age we are pummeled with religious dogma, systemic racism, nihilist capitalism and its cyclical, dumpster fire economies; advertising and its deliberate stereotypes and bullshit lifestyles; a gazillion flavors of social and cultural prejudice; not to mention cinematic universes, raw milk, Stanley cups, ultraviolet beauty routines, intermittent fasting, cold plunges, flared jeans, line-break LinkedIn gurus and sleep guards; all of it coming at us like galaxy-wide gravitational waves, invisible, suffusing, defying intuition, and against which we can barely hope to defend ourselves, and to which we nevertheless turn for just a little tiny semblance of control and/or contentment.
+It’s almost impossible to find your inner bliss, when from a young age we are pummeled with religious dogma, systemic racism; remorseless, psychotic capitalism and its cyclical, dumpster fire economies; advertising and its deliberate stereotypes and bullshit lifestyles; a gazillion flavors of social and cultural prejudice; not to mention cinematic universes, raw milk, Stanley cups, ultraviolet beauty routines, intermittent fasting, cold plunges, flared jeans, line-break LinkedIn gurus and sleep guards; all of it coming at us like galaxy-wide gravitational waves, invisible, suffusing, against which we have no defense and to which we nevertheless turn for just a little tiny semblance of control and/or contentment.
 When it comes down to it, we’ll listen to anybody but ourselves.
 And who could blame us?
 With an inbox like this it’s a wonder we can hear a thought in our own head.

 Not too long ago, I had a pretty bad back injury while starting a new job.
 I was alone most of the time in an unfamiliar environment way out of my depth in terms of experience, with nearly unbearable nerve pain to boot.
 Lemme tell ya, that kind of pain will set ya straight, right quick.
 The chess board of all my plans, so-called priorities, and intersecting relationships was swept clean; the table was taken up and reset, far away, with a little tiny nightlight on it, and my goal was no longer to figure out ten moves ahead but to get to that tiny little nightlight in the distance, and touch it.
 Zero pain.
 That’s it.
 I wasn’t worried about being a vegan, or gluten-free, or keto, or social media, optimizing, multi-tasking or any other bullshit.
 It was clarifying.
 I think my ego gave up in the face of interminably delayed gratification and either split town or committed seppuku, because now, with hindsight, I wouldn’t give back those horrible few months for anything.

 I’d say I was broken down and rebuilt but it’s more like I was clipped or pruned like a clematis or something.
 Whatever level of sophistication and clarity I thought I had beforehand was actually just a small part of the stem.
 I needed the old thing to get to the new thing.
 But the new thing is pretty good.
 I feel more like me, and it’s a me who I really like.
 I learned to live without all the stimuli.
 Jerry Seinfeld has a joke that pain is knowledge filling a void.
 You stub your toe, and the location of that bedpost is instantly crammed into your brain.
 This was kinda like that but on a quantum and cosmic scale all at once.
 Knowledge about myself was screaming in like neutrinos through a hydroelectric turbine.
 By the time all was said and done, I think I figured out the important stuff.
 About me, at least.
 I became a genius of myself.
-And yeah, that might sound self-absorbed or naval-gazing or conceited or like, so what, guy; but if you ain’t good with you, you can’t be much use to anyone else.
+And yeah, that might sound self-absorbed or navel-gazing or conceited; but if you ain’t good with you, you can’t be much use to anyone else.
 So I got some start there on this particular road.
-The work ain’t done, it ain’t ever done, but I got to that place where I figured out what was important, was able cut out the other bullshit, and machete hack through the jungle and find the clearing of my bliss.
-I lived without outsourcing my well-being to any other shit for a while and found out I didn’t need that other shit.
+I ain’t saying I’m perfect, or achieved nirvana, or that I’m the Buddha or the last Jedi.
+But I got to that place where I figured out what was important, was able cut out the other bullshit, and machete hack through the jungle and find the clearing of my bliss.
+And what is my bliss?
+Writing songs that ain’t nobody gonna hear and writing stuff I fully expect no one to read.
+It brings me satisfaction on a level I can’t really explain, although it seems like I’m accumulating quite a word count in the attempt.
+But the lesson is, I lived without outsourcing my well-being to any other shit for a while and found out I didn’t need that other shit.
 And so far, I haven’t lost it.
 That’s the part of the work, too, ya know.
+It ain’t over and done, it ain’t ever over and done, and if ya ain’t diligent it can go bye-bye like nice abs or the ability to touch your toes.
 You fight for it, ya get it, and ya gotta keep it.
-Cuz the world gonna burn down your world if it can.
+Cuz this world gonna burn down your world if it can.

 So, barring horrific injury, how do you get it to come from inside?
-Who knows.
 There certainly isn’t a formula as far as I can tell.
 I was lucky, from the get-go.
 Lucky to be born a white male in America, lucky to have good parents, they had some money, they loved us, etc. Not a bad place to start.
 Had the support to pursue a good education and the encouragement to be creative and intellectually curious.
-Had the good fortune to find a partner in this life for whom I actively try, always, present tense, to be a better me.
-And I was lucky to have an injury at a critical turning point of my life that totally humbled me, knocked out the floor of what I thought was a decently serene existence and made me realize I could go a helluva lot deeper.
+Had the good fortune to find a partner in this life for whom I actively try, always, present tense, to be better.
+And I was lucky to have an injury at a critical turning point of my life that totally humbled me, knocked out the floor of what I thought was a good life and made me realize I could go a helluva lot deeper.

-OK so how can someone who ain’t me do it.
+OK so how can someone else do it.
 We all have different paths, how does this apply.
 Well, if I had to pick a step one: delete all social media accounts.
 Unthinkable!
 Well, then.
 Stop reading now.
 Don’t blame ya, but I’ll see ya.
 Step two: get into something — anything — analog and solitary.
 Refinish your floor, paint, bake bread, write poetry that no one will read, walk with no headphones on, quite literally anything that will have your brain talking to itself and figuring shit out for you.
 Do that for a while, and do it badly if you must, and do so unfailingly.
+It’s gonna feel anti-social and weird, which it is, by today’s standards, and which is also kind of the point.
 And then get into something out of your comfort zone.
 Whether it’s a book club, martial arts, rock climbing, calling your old friends on the phone, go for it.
 Challenge your ego and make it realize it’s not the engine in charge of you.
 You don’t have to have a mantra or do deep meditation, although that’s not bad either.
 But it’s gotta be something for yourself, to create something that you don’t post about or share or upload or whatever.
 Not that there’s anything wrong with all that, but you gotta have something in you that no one else can touch or harm or even be aware of, if you, me, we, or anyone, is to truly find happiness in this short span of time we have.
 Not heaven.
 Happiness.
 Fella Joe might quibble with my distinction, but hey.
 Mileage always varies.

-Ah but Tony where do I find that kind of time?
+Ah but where to find that kind of time?
 No one can answer that for ya.
+Like I said, this society of ours don’t make it easy.
+Go, go, go, is what they tell ya.
 I guess it would help to have a pandemic and debilitating injury one-two punch that clears out your ego for ya and reboots your entire slate of priorities.
-Again, I got lucky.
+I got lucky.
 Or maybe I had the firmware to view all of that shit as a positive, glass half-full with all the death and the trauma there.
-Alls I learnt is, it can’t be found on a phone, in an app, a premium podcast subscription, or a church, a nutritionist, a tv series, or Minecraft, or new kicks, likes, follows, avocado toast, burnt coffee, a dog, a goldfish, a TED talk, commissions, KPIs, BMI, your kid’s RBI, FOMO, YOLO, or god forbid, multi-level marketing.
+I carve out 10-15 minutes a day to do my writing.
+Somedays more, somedays less, and it don’t sound like much, but it adds up.
+Alls I knows is, it can’t be found on a phone, in an app, a premium podcast subscription, or a church, a nutritionist, a tv series, or Minecraft, or new kicks, likes, follows, avocado toast, burnt coffee, a dog, a goldfish, a TED talk, commissions, KPIs, BMI, your kid’s RBI, MMO, FOMO, YOLO, or god forbid, multilevel marketing.
+Those things can all make ya feel good, they can feel like an escape, but ultimately, ya can’t escape yaself.
+Take a tip from one who’s tried.
 It’s literally, completely, and utterly, in your own hands.
-Location, location, location.
 And the work ain’t ever done.
-Which is good, bcuz what else is there?
+Which is good, cuz what else is there?
 You already know the answer, and you don’t need another answer.
-Timing is everything, every time, cuz it’s all we got.
-Get to it.
+Happy hunting.

 I got a picture in my book